12Factor-mx/vagrant_ansible_key_2_known_host/README.md

 ![Alt text](img/fingerprint_error.png?raw=true "Title")

-This mainly happens becasue the Vagrat boxes public ssh key does not exists in the user home know_hosts file.
+This mainly happens becasue the Vagrat boxes public ssh key does not exists in the user home known_hosts file.

 ## Tries to solve